-Column Density is a measure of the amount of matter through which EMR is passing.
+Column density is a measure of the amount of matter through which EMR is passing.
 Specifically, it is the amount of matter per unit of area, the area being the cross-section of a tube-shape through which the EMR would be passing.
-Column Mass Density is mass per unit area, e.g., g/cm2 and Column Number Density is the molecules (specifically, any particles present that the photons could react with) per unit area, e.g., cm-2.
+Column mass density is mass per unit area, e.g., g/cm2 and column number density is the molecules (specifically, any particles present that the photons could react with) per unit area, e.g., cm-2.

-Column density is equivalent to Surface Density (Σ), each being a measure of the density through one dimension of a volume.
+Column density is equivalent to surface density, each being a measure of the density through one dimension of a volume.
 The term surface density is generally used for measures through relatively flat volumes whereas column density is used for such a measurement through a volume that has some significant thickness.